28th February 2020, Milford Haven, Wales, UK

 Education at the ‘Root’ of new partnership

-Representatives of Pembrokeshire Coast National Park Trust recently visited our Terminal, as the partnership education project ‘Gwreiddiau/Roots’ got underway.
+Representatives of Pembrokeshire Coast National Park Trust recently visited South Hook LNG Terminal, as partnership education project ‘Gwreiddiau/Roots’ gets underway.

 Pembrokeshire Coast National Park Trust is a registered charity, set up to help care and protect the National Park.
-Trustees of the charity visited South Hook LNG to see the Terminal and to learn more about the operational activities, as well as discuss the aims of the education project.
+Trustees of the charity visited South Hook LNG to view the Terminal and learn more about the operational activities, as well as discuss the aims of the education project.

 “Whilst we operate as part of a global energy supply chain, our place in the Pembrokeshire community is very important to us,” said South Hook LNG’s General Manager, Hamad Al Samra.

 “It is why we are pleased to be supporting Pembrokeshire Coast National Park Trust in an education programme that will see children exploring the natural produce and food networks that exist here in their community.”

 Gwreiddiau/Roots will engage six junior schools in the Milford Haven area, exploring natural produce and food chains in the County’s agricultural, coastal and rural communities.
 From pollination and soil nutrients, to how food plays an important role in the local economy and family life, children will connect with both the environment and the communities that operate within it.

 Commenting on the project, Chair of the Trust, Elsa Davies said, “This project really takes learning to the essential grass roots as it brings home to children the basic facts of existence in a vivid and practical way.
 It is all the more remarkable that a company which operates on a global scale has, in its wisdom, seen fit to focus on helping children appreciate their immediate surroundings in this novel way.